rpep/rpep.github.io/content/posts/10-years-of-python.md

 featured_image: '/images/python-rainbow.png'
 ---

 I first started touching Python while coming towards the end of a Master's project, about ten years ago.
 Much has changed over that period, and looking back, it's kind of amazing how far we've come.
-Python has it's fair share of critics out there on the internet, and obviously no tool exists in a vacuum, so many of the comparisons and criticisms are warranted as other languages and tooling have come along, but personally, I still find it incredibly powerful.
+Python has its fair share of critics out there on the internet, and obviously no tool exists in a vacuum, so many of the comparisons and criticisms are warranted as other languages and tooling have come along, but personally, I still find it incredibly powerful.

 I thought it might be a nice exercise to show how much things have changed for the better over that period by picking out some specific evolutions that have happened over that time period.